OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/editoast-internal-api.en.md

 The following sections explore how to use this API:

-- to define authorized ressources
+- to define authorized resources
 - implement the effective privilege level logic
-- to deal with complex ressources (here `Study`) which need custom authorization rules and that are not atomic (the budgets follow different rules than the rest of the metadata)
+- to deal with complex resources (here `Study`) which need custom authorization rules and that are not atomic (the budgets follow different rules than the rest of the metadata)
 - to implement an endpoint that require different permissions (`create_scenario`)

 ##### Actions